 The WPRA boundaries

-WPRA represents nearly 8000 residences of homeowners and renters, as well as businesses, schools, performance venues, recreation facilities, city facilities, and open space.
-We focus our efforts on the area of West Pasadena bounded by Colorado Boulevard on the north, Fair Oaks Avenue on the east, and the Pasadena city limits on the west and south.
+WPRA represents more than 9000 residences of homeowners and renters, as well as businesses, schools, performance venues, recreation facilities, city facilities, and open space.
+We focus our efforts on the area of west Pasadena bounded by Colorado Boulevard on the north, Fair Oaks Avenue on the east, and the Pasadena city limits on the west and south.

 We take interest in matters within a wide scope including Pasadena’s Civic Center, the Rose Bowl, the I-710 north stub, Pasadena Unified School District, public transportation and commercial constructions in other districts that may create adverse zoning precedent for greater density, height and massing of future structures within our own boundaries.
 We especially treasure our open and natural space of the Lower Arroyo Seco.